purescript/package-sets/README.md

 ### Does ___ in `scripts/` mean ____?

-No, these are just random scripts that are used to maintain Spacchetti package sets.
+No, these are just random scripts that are used to maintain Package-Sets package sets.
 They are not used by Psc-Package nor are they used by Spago.

 ### Can I use packages from Bower?

 You can use anything that is a git repository, which mean every Bower dependency and others.
-See the local setup docs if you want to locally add them to a project: <https://spacchetti.readthedocs.io/en/latest/local-setup.html>
+See the local setup docs if you want to locally add them to a project: <https://package-sets.readthedocs.io/en/latest/local-setup.html>